German Major

 Department Courses (12 units)

-• 8 core courses, from list posted on the department website
+• 8 core courses from the list posted on the department website

-• 4 German-language courses in language and culture
+• 4 German-language courses in language and media

 • 2 at the 200 level